COVID-19 Risk Plan

-All participants and staff will be asked to wear masks (or some form of nose and mouth coverage such as bandanas or scarves), wash their hands upon entry, be prepared to leave immediately if signs of any illness are present, and adhere to hourly reminders to wash hands in order to participate in services.
+All participants and staff will be asked to wear masks, wash their hands upon entry, be prepared to leave immediately if signs of any illness are present, and adhere to hourly reminders to wash hands in order to participate in services.

 Please also keep in mind that there are many people with more immediate needs that OTB.
 Please be kind to your neighbors, offer to get groceries for others when you’re going out, send encouraging cards to healthcare workers, or buy gift cards for your favorite local restaurants.

 How will Inside the Bottle, OTBs annual fundraiser, be impacted by this pandemic?

 We have made the difficult decision to cancel this year’s ITB fundraiser.